OpenBB-finance/OpenBB/website/content/terminal/usage/intros/forecast.md

 #### Delete

-It may be desireable to remove entire columns from the target dataset.
+It may be desirable to remove entire columns from the target dataset.
 The syntax below removes the three columns from the SPY data loaded through the stocks menu.

 ```console
 delete --delete SPY.adj_close